Autonomous Province of Korçë

 The Autonomous Province of Korçë (Krahina Autonome e Korçës), sometimes referred to as Republic of Korçë (République de Koritza), was an autonomous legal entity established in 27/10 December 1916, by the local French forces after the city of Korçë fell under their control during World War I, and which lasted until 1920.

 Due to developments in the Macedonian Front of World War I the city of Korçë came under French control (1916–20).
 During this time 14 representatives of Korçë and French Colonel Descoins signed a protocol that proclaimed the Autonomous Albanian Province of Korçë under the military protection of the French army and with Themistokli Gërmenji as Prefect of Police.

 The new authorities introduced Albanian and French as the official language and replaced Greek schools with Albanian ones, which were forbidden during the Greek administration of the city.
 There was also a French school in Korçë and one of its many students, and later teachers, was Enver Hoxha, the future leader of communist Albania.

 Background

-The Republic of Korçë was established in 1916 during World War I. The Austro-Hungarian army invaded northern Albania in the spring of 1916, the Kingdom of Bulgaria's army occupied the eastern parts of Albania, including the city of Elbassan (which was later handed over to Austria-Hungary).
+The Republic of Korçë was established in 1916 during World War I. The Austro-Hungarian army invaded northern Albania in the spring of 1916, the Bulgarian army occupied the eastern parts of Albania, including the city of Elbassan (which was later handed over to Austria-Hungary).
 The French army occupied Korçë and its surrounding areas on November 29, 1916.
 Italy occupied the port of Vlorë and the region of south Principality of Albania in December 1914 and in the autumn 1916.